PostHog/posthog.com/contents/tutorials/funnels.md

 ![Three step funnel](../images/tutorials/funnels/continent-breakdown.png)

 Mousing over each breakdown will show the conversion rate for that specific result.
-You can also add or remove properties from the breakdown using the tick boxes below the funnel.
+You can also add or remove properties from the breakdown.

 ### Advanced options in Funnels

-There are three settings to play with under the 'Advanced options' drop down.

 **Step order** controls how strictly the funnel is measured.
 There are three options: